varshagiri/TRGN-510---Final-Project-/README.md

  `./configure --without-curses`

- To make the compiled program in the local directory
+ To make the compiled program in the local directory:

  `make DESTDIR=~/bin/samtools_build/samtools-1.7`

- Verify compilation status in the working directory
+ Verify compilation status in the working directory:

  `./samtools`

- Verify BWA and Samtools exist in the server
+ Verify BWA and Samtools exist in the server:

  `cd ~`
  `samtools` checkes for samtools